404src/exocore/_articles/ccna-summary.md

 - the available interfaces on each device
 - their configurations

 The NBI (Northbound Interface) is what allows us to interact with the controller, access the data it gathers about the network, program it, and make changes in the network via the SBI.

+Northbound APIs enable an SDN controller to communicate with applications in the application plane.
+Applications use northbound APIs to send requests or instructions to the SDN controller, which uses that information to modify and manage network flow.

 A REST (Representational State Transfer) API is used on the controller as an interface for apps to interact with it.